• Japan is no longer 8000 miles away.

 Through Harumatusri, the students not only experience Japanese culture but also interact with performers, volunteers, and new friends in Japanese.

-If you would like to bring your students or volunteer, please contact us. nectjharumatsuri@gmail.com
+Teachers, if you would like to bring your students or volunteer, please contact us. nectjharumatsuri@gmail.com

 Students, please tell your Japanese teacher about Harumatsuri and join our event!